HeRCLab/herc-file-formats/doc/tnx_format.md

 **NOTE**: activation functions are accomplished by the relevant separate operations.
-Therefore, the output values from layer pre-activation are snapshot-ed as the outputs from the relevant node.
+Therefore, the output values from layer pre-activation are snapshotted as the outputs from the relevant node.

 ### ReLU

 The `relu` operation is used to describe a ReLU activation function.
-It's inputs and outputs are the same dimensions.
+Its inputs and outputs are the same dimensions.
 The *i*-th element of the output is the ReLU of the *i*-th input element.